miss-strawberry-milkshake/ai_final/README.md

 - Game tree
 - Alpha beta pruning
-- Basic reinforcement learning
+- Reinforcement learning (using a linear weight vector)
-- I tried to get the reinforcement learning work with a neural network (that was extra credit and I don't think I ever finished it)
+- Reinforcement learning (using a neural network)

 We could use whatever language we wanted and I used this as an excuse to learn rust.
 But this was the first project I ever did in rust so it's not particularly idiomatic.